-One of the highlights of CompletelyNovel is getting to help writers turn this dream into reality.
 Every day, writers turn manuscripts into quality paperback books, either for self-publishing or to give to family and friends as a handy editing tool.
-Readily-accessible tools such as Microsoft Word mean that writers can now typeset their manuscripts themselves.
-Once you learn the tricks of DIY typesetting, it’s straightforward and immensely satisfying to see your book take shape.
+Readily-accessible tools such as Microsoft Word and Adobe InDesign mean that writers can now typeset their manuscripts themselves.
+Once you learn the tricks of DIY typesetting, it’s straightforward and immensely satisfying to learn how to typeset your own book and see it take shape.

 Here are some top tricks for DIY typesetting that every writer should know.

-The key to any book interior is consistency.
-This includes making sure your chapter headings, typeface, quotations and asides are all in the same style.
+The key to any book interior layout is consistency.
+This includes making sure your chapter headings, typeface, quotations and asides are all in the same style and format.
 You won’t see many books that start in 11pt Times New Roman and then suddenly change to 12pt Helvetica (unless it’s intentional, of course!).

 2. Page Breaks